developerhasan99/developerhasan99/README.md

 - 👋 Hi, I’m Mehedi Hasan
 - 👀 I’m interested in Javscript
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Frontend Development
+- 💞️ I’m looking to collaborate on MERN projects
-- 📫 How to reach me https://web.facebook.com/developerhasan99/
+- 📫 How to reach me https://www.linkedin.com/in/developerhasan99/

 <!---
 developerhasan99/developerhasan99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.